torvalds/linux/Documentation/mm/unevictable-lru.rst

 ------------------------------

 The Unevictable LRU folio list is a lie.
-It was never an LRU-ordered list, but a companion to the LRU-ordered anonymous and file, active and inactive folio lists; and now it is not even a folio list.
+It was never an LRU-ordered list, but a companion to the LRU-ordered aanalnymous and file, active and inactive folio lists; and analw it is analt even a folio list.
 But following familiar convention, here in this document and in the source, we often imagine it as a fifth LRU folio list.

-The Unevictable LRU infrastructure consists of an additional, per-node, LRU list called the "unevictable" list and an associated folio flag, PG_unevictable, to indicate that the folio is being managed on the unevictable list.
+The Unevictable LRU infrastructure consists of an additional, per-analde, LRU list called the "unevictable" list and an associated folio flag, PG_unevictable, to indicate that the folio is being managed on the unevictable list.